Generic Name: Linezolid Suspension (lin AYZ oh lid)

-- Very bad eye problems have happened with Zyvox, mainly in people taking this medicine for longer than 28 days.
+- Very bad eye problems have happened with Zyvox (linezolid suspension), mainly in people taking Zyvox (linezolid suspension) for longer than 28 days.
 Some people who took this drug for longer than 28 days had loss of eyesight.
 Have your eyesight checked as you were told by your doctor.
 Talk with your doctor.

 - If you have high blood sugar (diabetes), talk with your doctor.
 This medicine may lower blood sugar.
 High blood sugar drugs may need to be changed.

 - Check your blood sugar as you have been told by your doctor.

 - If you have phenylketonuria (PKU), talk with your doctor.
 Some products have phenylalanine.

 - Tell your doctor if you are pregnant or plan on getting pregnant.
 You will need to talk about the benefits and risks of using Zyvox (linezolid suspension) while you are pregnant.

 - Tell your doctor if you are breast-feeding.
 You will need to talk about any risks to your baby.

 How is this medicine (Zyvox) best taken?